Dubai toughens fire rules after tower blazes

 Fires have hit several high-rise buildings in the Dubai, famed for its record-breaking skyscrapers.

+Electric short circuits have been behind most of Dubai's fires, according to Dubai Civil Defense chief Maj.
+Gen. Rashid al-Matrooshi.

+Dubai is looking into introducing nanotechnology that could put out the fire instantly, he said.

-In July last year, a fire gutted the 75-story Sulafa tower in Dubai marina, with the flames spreading up quickly at least 15 floors of the building.
+In July last year, a fire gutted the 75-storey Sulafa tower in Dubai marina, with the flames spreading up quickly at least 15 floors of the building.

 ...